-- Cognition and Learning, for example, dyslexia, dyspraxia. - Sensory, Medical and Physical, for example, visual impairments, hearing impairments and sensory processing difficulties. - Communication and Interaction, for example, autistic spectrum condition and speech and language difficulties. - Social, Emotional and Mental Health, for example, attention deficit hyperactivity disorder (ADD/ADHD)
+- Cognition and Learning, for example, dyslexia, dyspraxia. - Sensory, Medical and Physical, for example, visual impairments, hearing impairments and sensory processing difficulties. - Communication and Interaction, for example, autistic spectrum condition and speech and language difficulties. - Social, Emotional and Mental Health, for example, attention deficit hyperactivity disorder (ADD/ADHD).

-Our SENDCo is Mrs Emma Buckle who can be contacted through the school office: 0151 342 2556 schooloffice@stpeters-heswall.wirral.sch.uk.

-Our nominated governor for SEND is Mrs. Natalie Childs-Fielding.
+Our SENDCo is Mrs Claire Hesketh who is currently on Maternity Leave.
+In her absence, her role is being fulfilled by Mrs. Emma Buckle (Early Years & KS1), Mrs. Sara Cookson (Year 3/4) and Miss.
+Kate Ball (Year 5/6) who can be contacted through the school office: 0151 342 2556 schooloffice@stpeters-heswall.wirral.sch.uk.
+Our nominated governor for SEND is Mrs Nicola Griffiths.